filecoin-project/lotus-docs/content/en/lotus/install/ubuntu.md

 + [AppImages](#appimage)
 + [Building from source](#building-from-source).

-{{< alert icon="warning">}}**Miners should build from source**.
+{{< alert icon="warning">}}**Storage providers should build from source**.

 Building Lotus from source allows you to strictly configure how Lotus runs and how it communicates with its dependencies.
-Miners looking to improve their system efficiency should [install Lotus by building from source](#building-from-source).
+Storage providers looking to improve their system efficiency should [install Lotus by building from source](#building-from-source).
 {{< /alert >}}

 ## Snap package manager